 Plan Final EIR 589's mitigation measures for the Ranch Plan project, new development projects prohibit the planting of invasive plant species).
 A larger area would have to be monitored for invasive species with a smaller revenue basis for management funding, including funds required for costly invasive species controls such as Arundo in San Juan Creek (originating in areas with no development), control of bullfrog populations presently impacting the arroyo toad, pampas grass, artichoke thistle, tamarisk, etc. Funds would also likely not be available for the Gobernadora Creek restoration program and other restoration measures identified in the SAMP.
 Thus, important goals of the Aquatic Resource Conservation Program very likely could not be achieved, at least in substantial part.
-Given existing degraded conditions within the San Juan Creek Watershed severely impacting riparian habitat and aquatic species such as the arroyo toad and invasive species found in the San Mateo Creek Watershed, comparative management funding under the different "B" Alternatives is clearly relevant to two of the three major components of the Aquatic Resources Conservation Program presented in the Draft EIS as a major goal of the SAMP.
+Given existing degraded conditions within the San Juan Creek Watershed severely impacting riparian habitat and aquatic species such as the arroyo toad and invasive species found in the San Mateo Creek Watershed, comparative management funding under the different "B" Alternatives is clearly relevant to two of the three major components of the SAMP.